Starting a Small Firm

 - the proposed number of employees

-- a cashflow forecast, a projected profit and loss account and balance sheet for the end of the first year's trading
+- a cashflow forecast, a projected profit and loss account and balance sheet for the end of the first year's trading.
+Software from Chrome River may make projections easier

 - details of the finance required and the forecasted rate of return on this.